 Lot-to-lot precision of CINtec p16 Histology was evaluated by testing three lots of the CINtec p16 Histology on a BenchMark ULTRA instrument using the OptiView DAB IHC Detection Kit.
-Sections from each of 26 cervical biopsy tissue specimens (six normal cervix, six CIN1, six CIN2, six CIN3, and two cervical carcinoma cases) were stained in duplicate using each of CINtec p16 Histology lots.
-Each tissue slide stained with CINtec p16 Histology was paired with an adjacent H&E slide and a negative reagent control slide from the same case.
+Sections from each of 26 cervical biopsy tissue specimens (six normal cervix, six CIN1, six CIN2, six CIN3, and two cervical carcinoma cases) were stained in duplicate using each CINtec p16 Histology lot.
+Each tissue slide stained with CINtec p16 Histology was paired with an adjacent H&E slide, and a negative reagent control slide from the same case.
 Slide sets were randomized, and evaluated by a single pathologist blinded to the case diagnosis and lot number.
-The CINtec p16 Histology status (positive = diffuse p16 staining / negative = focal or no p16 staining) was determined based on the CINtec p16 Histology slide.
-The CIN categories [CIN2+ (CIN2, CIN3, ACIS, or invasive carcinoma combined into a single category) / CIN1- (no CIN or CIN1 combined into a single category)] were determined based on adjunctive interpretation of the H&E and CINtec p16 Histology slides.
-The results of this study indicate that CINtec p16 Histology performs reproducibly across three formulated production lots of the antibody.
-All cases showed 100% positive/negative agreement for the CINtec p16 Histology status across three production lots.
-In addition, cervical cases showed 98.7% agreement for CIN category across the three production lots.
+The CINtec p16 Histology status (positive = diffuse p16 staining; negative = focal or no p16 staining) was determined based on the CINtec p16 Histology slide.
+The CIN categories [CIN2+ (CIN2, CIN3, adenocarcinoma in situ, or invasive carcinoma combined into a single category) / CIN1- (no CIN or CIN1 combined into a single category)] were determined based on adjunctive interpretation of the H&E and CINtec p16 Histology slides.
+The results demonstrate the reproducibility of CINtec p16 Histology across three production lots of the antibody.
+All cases showed 100% positive and negative agreement for the CINtec p16 Histology status and 98.7% agreement for CIN category across the three production lots.
 A summary of the data is shown in Table 7.
-The background was acceptable in 100% of tissues stained.
+The background staining was acceptable in 100% of tissues stained.

 Table 7.
-Primary antibody lot-to-lot reproducibility of the CINtec p16 Histology assay on cervical samples as measured by CINtec p16 Histology status (positive/negative) and CIN category (CIN2+/CIN1-).
+Primary antibody lot-to-lot reproducibility of the CINtec p16 Histology on cervical samples as measured by CINtec p16 Histology status (positive/negative) and CIN category (CIN2+/CIN1-).

-Reproducibility Evalu- ation Average Positive Agreement (n/N) Average Negative Agreement (n/N) Overall Percent Agreement (n/N) Lot-to-lot CINtec p16 Histology Status 100.0% (352/352) 100.0% (264/264) 100.0% (308/308) LUI-IU-IUI CIN Category 98.2% (322/328) 98.0% (290/296) 98.1% (306/312)
+Reproducibility Evaluation Average Positive Agreement (n/N) Average Negative Agreement (n/N) Overall Percent Agreement (n/N) l at to l at CINtec Histology Status 100.0% (352/352) 100.0% (264/264) 100.0% (308/308) Lot-to-Lot CIN Category 98.1% (314/320) 98.0% (290/296) 98.1% (302/308)

-Within-Day Repeatability and Day-to-Day Precision
+Within Day Repeatability and Day-to-Day Precision

-Overall, three studies were performed to assess within-day repeatability and day-to-day precision.
-In the first and second study, the pathologist evaluated tissues based on p16 staining intensities (0-4), while in the third study the CINtec p16 Histology status (positive /negative) in cervical biopsies was evaluated.
+Overall, three studies were performed to assess within-day-repeatability and day-to-day precision.
+In the first two studies, the pathologist evaluated tissues based on p16 staining intensities (0-4), while in the third study the CINtec p16 Histology status (positive /negative) in cervical biopsies was evaluated.

-In the first study, the sections from two multi-tissue blocks containing cervical squamous cell carcinoma, tonsil, and pancreas tissues were stained on one BenchMark XT instrument with ultraView Universal DAB Detection Kit.
-In the second study two multi-tissue blocks containing tonsil, pancreas and three cervical cases (invasive squamous cell carcinoma, CIN1-, CIN2+) were stained on one BenchMark ULTRA instrument with OptiView DAB IHC Detection Kit.
-Within-day repeatability of the CINtec p16 Histology assay was tested by staining 14 replicate sections from each multi-tissue block with CINtec p16 Histology.
-CINtec p16 Histology passed the acceptance criteria with 100% of tissues staining within 0.5 points of the median score in both studies.
+In the first study the sections from two multi-tissue blocks containing three tissues (cervical squamous cell carcinoma, tonsil, pancreas] were stained on a BenchMark XT instrument with ultraView Universal DAB Detection Kit.
+In the second study two multi-tissue blocks containing tonsil, pancreas and three cervical cases (invasive squamous cell carcinoma, CIN1-, CIN2+] were stained on a BenchMark ULTRA instrument with OptiView DAB IHC Detection Kit.
+Within-day repeatability of CINtec p16 Histology was tested by staining 14 replicate sections from each multi-tissue block with CINtec p16 Histology.
+CINtec p16 Histology passed the acceptance criteria with 100% of tissues staining within 0.5 points of the median stain intensity score in both studies.
 Day-to-day precision was tested across 5 non-consecutive days spanning a minimum of a 20 day period.
-In both studies, CINtec p16 Histology passed the acceptance criteria with 100% of tissues staining within 0.5 points of the median score for within-day repeatability and day-to-day Precision.
+In both these studies, CINtec p16 Histology passed the acceptance criteria with 100% of tissues staining within 0.5 points of the median stain intensity score for within-day repeatability and day-to-day precision.
 All tissues stained with CINtec p16 Histology had acceptable background.